 I recommend having the first FIVE episodes recorded and ready, then trickling #4 and #5 out over the next week, then getting into a steady rhythm of regularly scheduled episodes.
 Why?
 Because a) things sometimes come up that prevent you from sticking to your schedule, so I like to have a few in the bank just in case; and b) because if you can maintain momentum and keep getting more downloads, you might end up in iTunes’ New & Noteworthy section, which means you’ll be instantly put in front of millions of potential listeners.
 You only get the first eight weeks after launch to make this happen, so…

 Ideally, you’ve pre-hyped your podcast to an existing audience.
 Maybe even built up an email list that you can alert when it goes live.
 As soon as you’ve uploaded your podcast and it’s showing up in iTunes, promote the heck out of it to your audience.
 Consider social media ads targeting your audience, too.
 The more subscribers, comments, ratings and downloads you can garner in the first few weeks, the better.

 My promotional process starts about an hour after publishing an episode (to give it time to populate in iTunes, etc.) and looks like this:

-- Post link to story on my personal social media channels (+3-4 hours)
+- Post link to story on LinkedIn (+3-4 hours)

-- Send links and episode cover images to the interviewee and ask that they share with their audience and social media followers (+1 day)
+- Send links and episode cover images to the interviewee and ask that they share with their audience and social media followers (+1 hour)